What is IDH?

 IDH Mutations

-Mutations in IDH1 and IDH2 are seen in a variety of cancers, including acute myeloid leukemia (AML), myelodysplastic syndromes (MDS), IDH-mutant glioma, and cholangiocarcinoma, thus reinforcing the key pathogenetic role of these mutations.1
+Mutations in IDH1 and IDH2 are seen in a variety of cancers, including AML, MDS, IDH-mutant glioma, and cholangiocarcinoma, thus reinforcing the key pathogenetic role of these mutations.3 IDH3 mutations are less common in cancer, and the impact of IDH3 mutations in cancer is still under investigation.3

 Stay in the Know